-Depending on the requirements of your project, you might need to skip some of the Kendo UI utilities and install only what you need.
+Depending on your project, you may need to skip some of the Kendo UI utilities and install only what your application requires.

 To facilitate the common project types, Kendo UI ships the following combined scripts in the bundles or on CDN: